aharring83/Bacterial-RNAseq/README.md

 <a href="https://ibb.co/JjLkz3b"><img src="https://i.ibb.co/nM2kDPV/Screenshot-2023-03-19-155926.png" alt="Screenshot-2023-03-19-155926" border="0"></a>

-- We will be mapping our RNA-Seq data (transcripts) to the reference genome to determine which gene/s are over/under expressed for a particular condition/experiment.
+- We will be mapping our RNA-Seq data (transcripts) to the reference genome to determine which gene/s are activated or repressed for a particular condition/experiment.

 <a href="https://ibb.co/XfBMtL3"><img src="https://i.ibb.co/bjhDXm2/Screenshot-2023-03-19-161406.png" alt="Screenshot-2023-03-19-161406" border="0"></a>